VRM

 Vulnerability Risk Model (VRM) 3.0 is a context-aware approach to vulnerability management.
 It blends technical severity, exploit probability, and enterprise business context to reduce noise, accelerate remediation, and focus effort on the vulnerabilities that matter most.

-the same risk.
+At the core of VRM 3.0 is a simple idea: the same CVE on two different systems does not represent the same risk.
 We express that with a model of the form

 Why traditional severity models fall short